 Is this going to keep happening?

 Fortunately, there is an alternative cloud storage model that completely disrupts these limitations.
-Instead of data stored discretely in data centers, data is encrypted, segmented, then distributed to storage locations throughout the world.
-Each 64MB segment is split in 80 pieces, but only 29 are needed to rebuild the file.
+Instead of data stored discretely in data centers, data is encrypted, segmented, then distributed to tens of thousands of storage locations throughout the world.
+Each file is split in 80 pieces, but only 29 are needed to rebuild the file.
 This model allows for consistently good performance anywhere in the world because the file segments are sent in parallel and the fastest segments are used to deliver the file.

 The best part is that this model uses underutilized capacity in existing hard drives.
 That eliminates the costs for storage that Wasabi and its competitors all incur and significantly lowers the carbon footprint of cloud storage.
 The distributed cloud storage model also eliminates the extra costs for multi-region replication.
 When the data is automatically distributed all over the world, companies never have to worry about durability or accessibility.
 And with file delivery at the edge, CDNs are rarely needed.
 Because low cost storage isn’t just about the storage fee, it's more about the extras you need to make it work for your use case.

 What can I do to keep my costs low?